Health emergency cost map Nepal: Bir vs Patan vs private hospitals, and what insurance actually covers

 - Helicopter evacuation from remote areas.

 Cashless treatment, where the insurer settles directly with the hospital and you only pay a co-pay or excess, is only available at network hospitals.
-Outside the network, you pay first and claim later, which can take 30 to 120 days.
-The Shikhar Swasthya Surakshya product, for example, lists 28 cashless hospitals in Nepal — most are in Kathmandu, Pokhara, Biratnagar, Birgunj, and Butwal.
+Outside the network, you pay first and claim later, and claims can take 30 to 120 days.
+The Shikhar Swasthya Surakshya product, for instance, lists 28 cashless hospitals in Nepal, most of them in Kathmandu, Pokhara, Biratnagar, Birgunj, and Butwal.
 If you live in a district town with one private hospital that is not on the list, cashless does not help you.

 Government subsidy funds people don't claim because they don't know about